 What is unique about using artificial intelligence in cybersecurity?

-One major advantage of AI is that it continuously evolves, and self-updates based on ongoing data and information analysis.
+One major advantage of using AI in cybersecurity is that it continuously evolves, and self-updates based on ongoing data and information analysis.
 Also, these AI-infused systems are iterative, dynamic, and get smarter with every quantum of data analyzed.

 The management of an organization’s cybersecurity is beyond human capacity alone.
 Effective management requires advanced technologies to cover vast attack surfaces and keep a check on the thousands of connected devices, systems, servers, and networks.
-AI-backed cybersecurity tools independently gather data across enterprise information systems and send alerts about potential cyber vulnerabilities.
+Therefore, the use of AI in cybersecurity is umpteen.
+These AI-backed cybersecurity tools independently gather data across enterprise information systems and send alerts about potential cyber vulnerabilities.
 The gathered data is analyzed and used to perform correlation tests for pattern analysis across millions of signals relevant to the enterprise attack surface.
 Any cybersecurity strategy built on these data-driven analytics is expected to be much more efficient and cost-effective.

-What is the main difference between artificial intelligence and data analytics?
+What is the difference between artificial intelligence and data analytics?

 As mentioned before, AI is iterative or self-learning and evolves along with analysis and data reading.
 Data analytics is a static process that involves examining large data sets and presenting its conclusions using specialized systems and software.
 It is not iterative or self-learning.
 Therefore, embedding artificial intelligence in cybersecurity solutions offers a more proactive approach and a constantly evolving feature.